paramoredigital/adventureres-php-sdk/README.md

 # AdventureRes SDK for PHP

-This repository contains the open source PHP SDK that provides an easy way for PHP developers to access the AdventureRes SDK.
+This repository contains the open source PHP Software Development Kit that provides an easy way for PHP developers to communicate with the AdventureRes API.
 Full class reference is available [here](http://paramoredigital.github.io/adventureres-php-sdk/docs/).

+> **Important Note**

+This is NOT a plug-and-play store integration with the AdventureRes API.
+It cannot be used directly with WordPress for instance.
+To make use of this repository, a developer will be needed to create the store interface and manage the user's path through the checkout experience.
+There are no design assets, HTML, styles or javascript included in this repository.

+Our aim instead is to lay the ground work for accomplishing these things by providing a simple and consistent way to pass data back and forth from your website/application to the AdventureRes system.
+What we do provide in this repository is a cohesive PHP class that can be used in a wide variety of PHP-based content management systems and PHP platforms.
+It handles input validation, API endpoint requests, response formatting, error handling, and browser sessions.
+This allieviates most of the potential errors and addresses many common needs involved with working with the AdventureRes API directly, while preserving the full functionality.

+Put simply, this repository is not an ecommerce store -- it's the halfway mark.
+We built all the pieces to fit, but there is some assembly required.

 ## Installation